cloudlinux/cloudlinux-doc/docs/cloudlinux_os_kernel/README.md

 1. Native OOM killer is used
 2. Native СPU boost is used
 3. The `/etc/sysctl.conf` parameter <span class="notranslate">`proc_can_see_other_uid`</span> is the same as in CloudLinux 7.
 See [documentation](/kernel_settings/#virtualized-proc-filesystem).

-4. Symlink Owner Match Protection is enabled by default.
+Note, that Symlink Owner Match Protection is enabled by default in CL7 Hybrid kernel.
 To disable it, use `sysctl` utility:

 <div class="notranslate">